mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 db.movieDetails.count()
 ```

-:bell:`count()` returns the total of all documents, which means duplicate documents will be counted.
+:mushroom:`count()` returns the total of all documents, which means duplicate documents will be counted.
 To get a count of unique values replace `count()` with `distinct()`.

 ---